 Detectives say the towers were first targeted in August, when deputies responded to a suspected theft at 11490 Orange River Boulevard on August 25th at 5:00 a.m.
 That’s when the victim said the cell tower lost all of its power, with subsequent findings that the lock to the gate had been cut.

-Southwest Florida Crime Stoppers is asking for the public’s help identifying and tracking down two women who worked in tandem to heist roughly $2,000 in jewelry from a Bonita Springs store recently.
+Southwest Florida Crime Stoppers is asking for the public’s help identifying and tracking down a quick acting thief who pilfered more than $2,500 in designer sunglasses Monday morning in under 10 seconds.

 Surveillance cameras captured images of the black male walking into the Lens Crafters store at 13300 S. Cleveland Ave., shortly after 11 a.m. on Monday, November 17th.
 Without hesitation, the man walked directly over to a display case near the front door and loaded up 10 pairs of Maui Jim sunglasses into what appears to be a shopping bag, before quickly exiting the store.